By Jaime Ernesto Uzeta, CEO of Public Allies

 It is an understatement to say that the agony and suffering over police brutality and systemic racism pouring from our communities has been overwhelming and relentless.
 These injustices have shaken our nation to its core and I’m so proud to see so many Public Allies alumni help lead the way in serving as our nation’s conscience.
 As organizers, we have helped raise awareness, spoken truth to power, and demanded a change in how we operate as a society.
 As elected officials or in other public service roles, we’re working to redesign the systems that created these injustices in the first place.

 In the midst of so much challenging of our nation’s systems, it’s understandable that some of us may see as ringing hollow calls to fix these centuries-old American inequities by the simple act of voting.
-But when it comes to the 2020 election, these persistent inequities are *exactly* why we need all we can to counter a justified cynicism and desire to tune elections out.
+But when it comes to the 2020 election, these persistent inequities are *exactly* why we need to do all we can to counter a justified cynicism and desire to tune elections out.

 The presidential contest may be sucking up much of the oxygen of public discourse, yet the mission of Public Allies reminds us that systemic change starts at the local-level—neighborhood by neighborhood.
 When Americans go to the polls this year, it is true that we will weigh in on a race at the top of the ticket with historic implications.
 Yet, it is also true that we will elect hundreds-of-thousands of state and local officials with the power to upend generations of racist and anti-poor public policies that have contributed to the staggering racial injustice and inequality we see in our country today.